How To Be a Day Trader

 One thing many don't understand is, that even if someone were to drop several good trading systems in the lap of 1,000 different people that were trying to become intraday traders, probably at least 800 of them would not make money due to the trading psychology and tolerance for losses that is required of anyone in this business.
 Also, many of them would've never traded the systems exactly according to the rules.
 People have a strong tendency to put there own spice into the trading rules of any strategy anyway, so never worry about sharing information.
 The markets are so large and there's so many different ways for day traders to work it, it simply doesn't matter.

 So, if you decide to learn how to be a day trader on your own like I did, what's the best way to get started?
 Well, in addition to this site of course, I'd suggest reading about classic price pattern analysis and technical analysis.
-If you care to look, I have a convenient list of titles on my day trading books page.
-Trading magazines sometimes have interesting info to read, but you'll find they often take you down complicated paths that simply aren't required to make money.
-Very few of these books were around when I first started trading, so I can't really say that any are required reading.
+Trading magazines sometimes have interesting info to read, but you'll often find they take you down complicated paths that simply aren't required to make money.
+Very few of today's stock market and trading books were around when I first started trading, so I can't really say that any are required reading.

 Really, the best advice I can give you as far as discretionary intraday trading goes, is to keep it simple and not get bogged down with the complications that so many others write about.
 There's so many different paths you can take while searching for enlightenment in the trading industry, that it can send you into a black hole of confusion.
 Don't let that happen to you.
 Again, keep it simple.